 Try to fill in all the categories as soon as you start and finish eating so you don’t forget!
 The more accurate your food journal is, the better, but don’t stress yourself out if it is incomplete at the end of the day.
 You can try to fill more categories in the next day!
 It can be difficult to write down and confront how much you actually eat throughout the day or the reasons why you eat.
 Try to be brave and keep an honest record in your journal.
 Writing down positive self-affirmations in your journal is a great way to encourage you to stay truthful.
 Looking at a note like “You’ve got this!” or “Dang, you are so brave” can be really comforting when you had a meal you feel shameful to journal about.
 Hiding information from yourself is part of what you need to change in order to reduce your binge and over-eating.

 Your health is so important.
 Sometimes Food Journaling isn’t enough to bring about a healthy change in your eating habits.
 Work with your primary care physician or a nutritionist on how you can help build healthy eating habits.
 Another great resource to utilize on your journey is individual and group therapy.
-Contact the Center for Growth to found out how we can help you find ways to cope with your emotions in ways that don’t involve food.
+Contact the Center for Growth, located in philadelphia, mechanicsville, ocean city and santa fe, to findnd out how we can help you find ways to cope with your emotions in ways that don’t involve food.